mrpejker/cardano-e2e-example/tutorial/client_side/4_balancer.rst

 In the escrow example, the resolve operation creates a transaction that consumes a script UTxO that corresponds to an escrow started by a sender.
-To resolve it, the transactions pays to the receiver the tokens locked in the UTxO to the sender the tokens he expects,
+To resolve it, the transaction has two outputs: An output that pays to the sender the tokens he expects, as indicated by the escrow datum, and another output that pays to the receiver the tokens locked in the escrow by the sender.

 The following diagram illustrates the unbalanced transaction provided by the PAB after a call to the resolve endpoint: